katrinasabol/Portfolio/README.md

 Hey!
 Here's my websites read me.
-All my work is mine!
+All my work is mine and protected by my Copyright (: